 Your iPad is a powerful productivity tool and a great travel companion, particularly with the new iPad Pro line of accessory driven tablets, but sometimes you just want to stick with your PC.
 In those times, have you ever considered using your iPad as a second monitor to enhance your productivity?
 Let’s take a look at a few options to do just that.

 Splashtop Extended Wireless Display 2 – FREE or $9.99

-Splashtop has a collection of second screen tablet apps, but its free SplashtopXD more than does the job for those not bothered by having such features as remotely wiping the screen.
+Splashtop has a collection of second screen tablet apps, but its free Splashtop Extended Wireless Display more than does the job for those not bothered by a limited set of features.

 Sharing between PC and iPad is not as fluid as it could be and resizing file windows is made difficult by the banner ad (which cannot be moved) at the top of the screen, and the keyboard option at the bottom.

 Nonetheless, it is functional and does support AirSharing with other iOS users and PrintSharing with compatible AirPrint printers.
 The display arrangement can support the option to run Retina resolution when available.

 Truth is, there are not many great free solutions here, but if you dive into the paid options there is more to be found.
 The above apps have paid versions with extra functionality, or the app that keeps showing up on our radar is called Duet Display.

 Duet Display is a wired-only solution that will set you back $18.99, but if the free stuff isn’t making the cut, let’s be fair, $18.99 plus a cable is a relatively small price to pay for this level of functionality.
 Especially considering performance far surpasses Duet’s wireless competitors.